What are Probiotics?

 Dosage: Children under 2 years of age, give 1/2 teaspoon (1.5 grams) daily between meals.
 Children 2 years of age and older give 1 teaspoon (3 grams) daily between meals.www.pharmacydirect.co.nz $33.95 (plus $4.95 p&p) January 2009.
 Should be available in health stores.

-This is not be a complete list of the probiotic supplements available.
-If you have found others that have been beneficial, please let me know.
+This is not a complete list of the probiotic supplements available.
+If you have found others that have been beneficial, please let us know.
 Yogurt also contains some probiotics, but often are not potent enough to have the required effect.

 2 Radiance Pro-B Antibiotic Support - www.healthandhertbs.co.nz (Page no longer available March 2017.)